 Dismounting, he waited to see how long she could stay motionless.

 When I was her age, I wouldn’t have lasted a wink.

-She didn’t move nor make a peep.
-Even knowing where she hid, he couldn’t hear her breathing.
+Even knowing where she hid, he couldn’t hear her.
+She didn’t move or make a peep.
 He finally accepted that she wouldn’t give herself away.
-He had to return to camp, so crouched down and looked into the girl's eyes.
+He needed to return to camp, so he crouched down and peered into the girl’s eyes.

 “Let’s go.”
-Blackhawk gently picked her up, staring into her blue eyes, entranced by this little porcelain doll who didn’t kick or cry.
+Blackhawk gently picked her up, staring into her blue eyes, entranced by this little fair-haired doll who didn’t kick or cry.
 “Who taught you to hide like that?”

 “My da.”
-She smiled, a dimple gracing her left cheek.
-"Did I do well?"
+She smiled, a dimple gracing her cheek.
+“Did I do well?”

 “You did better than any soldier I’ve ever met.
 Your da would be proud.”

-An hour later, he arrived at the small camp.
-As he passed several soldiers transporting the women taken in today’s collections, they hooted and shouted about the kid lieutenant and his new gal.
+The sun was setting when Blackhawk arrived at the small camp.
+He passed several soldiers transporting three women taken in today’s collections.
+They hooted and shouted about the kid lieutenant and his new gal.
 Blackhawk bristled as they teased him yet again because of his youth.

 “Can’t snag a grown woman?”